 The majority of your website visitors are browsing on mobile devices.
 On a small screen, white space becomes even more critical.
 Cramped layouts that might be tolerable on desktop become genuinely unusable on phones.
 Generous spacing makes tapping, scrolling, and reading dramatically easier.

 Simpler layouts with fewer competing elements typically load faster.
-And page speed matters enormously — not just for user experience, but for search engine rankings.
-Google explicitly favours fast-loading websites.
+And page speed matters — not just for user experience, but for search visibility.
+Search engines tend to favour fast-loading websites.
 Less clutter often means better performance.

 Practical Ways to Create Breathing Room

-You don't need to redesign your entire website to create more space.
-Here are some immediate improvements:
+You don’t need to redesign your entire website to create more space.
+Here are a few quiet adjustments you can make now:

-• Show fewer projects, but better.
-Curate ruthlessly.
+- Show fewer projects, but better.
+Curate with care.
 Five exceptional projects presented beautifully will attract better clients than twenty projects crammed into a grid.
 Each project you show is a statement about the work you want to attract.

-• Increase your margins.
+- Increase your margins.
 Most websites have margins that are too small.
-Double them.
-Then consider doubling them again.
-What feels like "too much" space on your laptop often looks perfect on a visitor's screen.
+Double them, then see how it feels.
+What looks like “too much” space on your laptop often looks perfect on a visitor’s screen.

-• Use larger images.
+- Use larger images.
 Let each project image fill the screen.
 Give visitors the immersive experience of actually being in the space.
-Small thumbnails communicate small thinking.
+Small thumbnails can make work feel smaller.

-• Remove the sidebar.
+- Remove the sidebar.
 If your portfolio pages have sidebars, consider removing them.
 Let the work take centre stage.
-Sidebars are a relic of blog-era web design.
+Sidebars often pull focus away from the work itself.

-• Limit your fonts.
+- Limit your fonts.
 One serif and one sans-serif is usually plenty.
-Multiple typefaces create visual chaos, even when you can't articulate why something feels "off."
+Too many typefaces create visual friction, even if you can’t name why something feels “off.”

-• Reduce your colour palette.
-A restricted palette — perhaps just your brand colour plus neutrals — creates visual calm and makes your project images pop.
+- Reduce your colour palette.
+A restricted palette — perhaps just your brand colour plus neutrals — creates visual calm and lets your project images breathe.

 The Psychology of Space